Concern

 9 board-certified physicians across 4 locations

-This article draws from 4 sources, including leading medical institutions.
+This article draws on 4 sources, including leading medical institutions.